 "I’m sure the camp will benefit all participants both young and old.
 It’s created a good memory for us.
 This event may be a once in a life time opportunity for Tata and me."

 Supporting older people in Thailand

-- We will advocate for an increase in the old age social pension.
+- We will continue to advocate for improvements to the existing social pension scheme.

-- We will continue to provide care and support to older people through trained volunteers.
+- We will continue supporting vulnerable older people through volunteer-based home care projects.